cxcsds/xspec-models-cxc/README.md

 ## How to build

-You need to have XSPEC 12.12.1 to 12.13.1 installed, have the `HEADAS` environment variable set up, and hope that your XSPEC build uses the same versions of the libraries as mine does (since there's currently no way to query XSPEC for these vaues programatically).
+You need to have XSPEC 12.12.1 to 12.14.1 installed (it may work with newer versions but this depends on how stable the XSPEC build is), have the `HEADAS` environment variable set up and probably have also sourced the `$HEADAS/headas-init.sh` or `$HEADAS/headas-init.csh` script.

 With this you can